 My Stroke Journey: A Story of Survival and Resilience

 Read More →Stroke is a leading cause of death and long-term disability.
-It is a medical emergency that requires immediate recognition and rapid access to care.
-Stroke Action Rwanda works to address iniquities in stroke treatment by reducing isolation, improving public awareness, calling on the government to invest in stroke care and treatment, community engagement, and outreach.
-Every minute counts.
-Rapid action protects brain function, independence, and quality of life.
+It is a medical emergency requiring immediate recognition and rapid access to care.
+Every minute counts — rapid action protects brain function, independence, and quality of life.

 We deliver a comprehensive, continuum-of-care approach to stroke in Rwanda — integrating public education, risk reduction, emergency response, acute management awareness, rehabilitation, and caregiver support.